pocari/fixed-layout-mapper/README.md

 Sub layout
 ----

-if you want to name to layout, you can use `layout' method.
+if you want to name to layout, you can use "layout" method.
 A field defined by "col" method called outside the block of "layout" method  is implicitly defined in the default layout.

     layout layout_name(symbol) do